-BMW Global Performance in the first nine months of the 2017 has been below the past years and just marginally better than the industry, losing terrain from the rival Mercedes.
+BMW Global Performance in the first eleven months of the 2017 has been below the past years and just marginally better than the industry, losing terrain from the rival Mercedes.
 Sales are growing in Asia and in the ASEAN region.
-The top model was again the Series 3.
+The X1 is the new best seller.

 Global Automotive Database